Yale Tailgating Rules

 - Every vehicle entering a Yale parking area must be in

-possession of a parking pass.
-It can be purchased in advance or on
+and Brown games, a passcan be purchased in advance or on game-day

-game day at time of entry.
-Game day purchases will occur in Lot A,
+at time of entry.
+Game-day purchases will occur in Lot A, B and D

 - One parking permit entitles you to ONE parking spot.